dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 (from [w3c](https://www.w3.org/TR/DOM-Level-3-Events/#h3_event-flow))

 ???
+* given a tree of rectangles, how would you capture an event if you had x,y coordinates?
-* on events (onclick, onmouseover, etc) are typically *bubbling* phase event triggering by default
+* on events (onclick, onmouseover, etc) are typically **bubbling** phase event triggering by default
 * with `addEventListener` can set which direction bubbling or capture
 * have to be careful sometimes as `stopPropagation` on a capture event might mean you are blocking all of that event from getting to their destination